deaktator/deaktator.github.io/_posts/2016-02-12-poisson-binomial-revisited.md

   require(0 <= maxN && maxN <= pr.length + 1);

   val n = pr.size

+  // This auxiliary array, w, isn't necessary for the algorithm to
-  val w = pr.map(p => p / (1 - p)).toIndexedSeq
+  // work correctly but memoization saves redundant computation. val w = pr.map(p => p / (1 - p)).toIndexedSeq

+  // This is an equivalent way to compute the normalizing,
-  val z = pr.foldLeft(1d)((s, p) => s * (1 - p))
+  // constant which is just the probability of zero successes. val z = pr.foldLeft(1d)((s, p) => s * (1 - p))
   val r = Array.fill(n + 1)(1d)